 MGI Worldwide is a leading international network of separate and independent accounting, legal and consulting firms that are licensed to use "MGI" or "member of MGI Worldwide" in connection with the provision of professional services to their clients.
-MGI Worldwide is the brand name referring to a group of members of MGI-CPAAI, a company initine dby guarantee and registered in the Isle of MAn with registration number 013238V, who choose to associate as a network as defined in IFAC (IESBA) and EU rules.
-MGI Worldwide itself is a non-practising entity and does not provide professional services to clients.
+MGI Worldwide is the brand name referring to a group of members of MGI-CPAAI, a company limited by guarantee and registered in the Isle of Man with registration number 013238V, who choose to associate as a network as defined in IFAC (IESBA) and EU rules.
+MGI Worldwide itself is a nonpractising entity and does not provide professional services to clients.
 Services are provided by the member firms of MGI Worldwide.
-MGI Worldwide in the member firms are not agents of and do not obligate, one another and are not liable for another's acts or omissions.
+MGI Worldwide and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.